 We took the train from Ljubljana to Zagreb.
-Tickets weren’t cheap, but they were easy to buy the morning we left from the ticket counter at the Ljubljana train station.
+Tickets were easy to buy the morning we left from the ticket counter at the Ljubljana train station.
 In 2017, a round-trip ticket from Ljubljana to Zagreb cost 18 EUR.
 It was a nice train and the scenery on the trip was quite pretty, especially along the Sava River.
 It’s supposed to take 2 hours and 20 minutes, but our train ended up sitting a little longer than normal at border control.

 Speaking of which, Croatia isn’t in the Schengen Zone, so bring your passport if you’re traveling to Zagreb from a Schengen country.
 And it’s not on the Euro.
-Its currency is the Croatian Kuna and some places we encountered didn’t take credit cards.
+The currency is the Croatian Kuna and some places we encountered didn’t take credit cards.
 So we took cash out at an ATM upon arrival.

 The main parts of Zagreb are separated into Upper Town and Lower Town.
 Arriving, you are in the Lower Town.
-Immediately you are faced with the beautiful Ledeni Park and Art Pavillion.
+Immediately you are faced with the beautiful Ledeni Park and Art Pavilion.
 It’s a grand welcome.
 This great yellow building is representative of the style of architecture throughout the city.
 If you continue walking straight, you’ll reach the center of the city, including Ban Jelačić Square, and eventually Upper Town.

 Dolac Market in Zagreb

 One of the coolest spots in Zagreb is Dolac Market.
 Located between the Upper and Lower Towns, it has both indoor and outdoor stalls (but the outdoor part is much more photogenic!).
 If we were staying longer than a day we definitely would have done some food shopping at the market.
 Instead, we just wandered around looking at all the delicious food and enjoying the bustle of daily life.